viorelyo/k-Means_Algorithm/README.md

 Clustering colors in Python

 ## Getting started
-For data that can be represented as points in the plane, you can choose as a dividing property, the distance between them or to given points.
+For data that can be represented as points in the plane, you can choose as a `dividing property`, the distance between them or to given points.

 <img src="/screenshots/screenshot1.PNG" width="500">